Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Inspection and Test Drive

 Before you make any down payment on an RV, it is essential to audit every inch and corner of the RV.
-You want to discover any potential pitfalls or problems with the vehicle and then formulate a plan to address it if need be.
+You want to discover any potential pitfalls or problems with the vehicle and then formulate a plan to address them if need be.
 Cabinets, bathroom fixtures, and plumbing can cause you to stress down the road, so make sure you do a thorough inspection of the RV, especially if it is an older model.

 As you go through the entire vehicle, the critical components to look out for are mold, damage to the floors, tire problems, and any exterior issues.
 Ask the necessary questions to the seller to make sure that you know exactly what you are buying.